Unidata/siphon/CONTRIBUTING.md

     pip install pytest
     py.test

-Create a new branch within your respository and make your change.
+Create a new branch within your local repository and make your change(s).
-Add tests for your change.
+Add tests for your change(s).
 Make the tests pass:

     py.test